flimflam-austin/hugo-cms-test/content/quick_reads/20210323-covid-19-vaccination-incentives/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      #

-      Clever or Creepy?

-      > From free donuts to bonus pay, some companies offer incentives for you to get the COVID-19 vaccine.

-      Smart policy or strange times?

-      (or a little bit of both)
+      <div><h1><br>Clever or Creepy?</h1><blockquote>From free donuts to bonus
+      pay, some companies offer incentives for you to get the COVID-19 vaccine.<br><br><br>Smart policy or strange times?<br>(or a little bit of both)</blockquote></div>
     _key: a37185e3a21d
   - order: 1
     useCheckmark: false
     body: >-
-      >

-      “Krispy Kreme is finding ways to be sweet as the U.S. continues to scale COVID-19 vaccinations.”
+      <div><blockquote><br>“Krispy Kreme is finding ways to be sweet as the U.S.
+      continues to scale COVID-19 vaccinations.”</blockquote><p>Krispy Kreme's

-      Krispy Kreme's latest incentive includes one free glazed doughnut to those who show their COVID-19 vaccination records.
+      latest incentive includes one free glazed doughnut to those who show their COVID-19 vaccination records.
 Those who qualify can receive one doughnut a day, no purchase necessary.
-Food for thought: the CDC says weight is a factor for incidence of severity with COVID-19; obesity may put people at triple the risk of hospitalization.
+Food for thought: the CDC says weight is a factor for incidence of severity with COVID-19; obesity may put people at triple the risk of hospitalization.</p></div>
     _key: 0579c6c833a1
   - order: 2
     useCheckmark: false
     body: >-
-      > “Generally, providing an incentive is a legal method for employers to encourage vaccination…”
+      <div><blockquote>“Generally, providing an incentive is a legal method for
+      employers to encourage vaccination…”</blockquote><p>The National Law

-      The National Law Review writes that private businesses *can* legally require vaccinations (with exceptions for those who decline) – and advises incentives need exceptions, too.
-For example, Krispy Kreme is offering a free coffee and doughnut for anyone on Mondays during this campaign, even without a vaccination record.
+      Review writes that private businesses *can* legally require vaccinations (with exceptions for those who decline) – and advises incentives need exceptions, too.
+For example, Krispy Kreme is offering a free coffee and doughnut for anyone on Mondays during this campaign, even without a vaccination record.</p></div>
     _key: 599a76f6871c
   - order: 3
     useCheckmark: false
     body: >-
-      ##

-      BIG PICTURE
+      <div><h2><br>BIG PICTURE</h2><ul><li><strong>Incentives for customers

-      * **Incentives for customers w/proof of the COVID-19 vaccine are rare *so far***: Krispy Kreme is the first major U.S. brand to offer something *to customers* on a national level.

-      * **Incentives for employees to receive the vaccine are on the rise**: often in the form of bonus pay for stores like Kroger, Trader Joe’s, & Dollar General.
-Target’s includes bonus pay and $ for a ride to and from the vaccination site.
+      w/proof of the COVID-19 vaccine are rare *so far*</strong>: Krispy Kreme is the first major U.S. brand to offer something *to customers* on a national level.</li><li><strong>Incentives for employees to receive the vaccine are on the rise</strong>: often in the form of bonus pay for stores like Kroger, Trader Joe’s, &amp; Dollar General.
+Target’s includes bonus pay and $ for a ride to and from the vaccination site.</li></ul></div>
     _key: 59ba377ed17d
   - order: 4
     useCheckmark: true
     body: >-
-      >

-      Businesses are offering everything from gift cards, to discounts on purchases, and even "joints for jabs" - yes, you read that correctly: pre-rolled marijuana joints for those with proof of vaccination.
+      <blockquote><br>Businesses are offering everything from gift cards, to
+      discounts on purchases, and even "joints for jabs" - yes, you read that
+      correctly: pre-rolled marijuana joints for those with proof of vaccination.
 Instead of quoting from the experts, we wanted to toss this question to YOU: Will these incentives be effective?
-What do you think of them?
+What do you think of them?</blockquote>
     citation: VIEW SOURCES
     _key: d560c2b92334